-Senior Associate Dean, Academic Programs
+Senior Associate Dean for Academic Programs

-As a successful scholar, Dr. Lawson’s interests include nursing education and improving cardiovascular disease risk factors in overweight and obese, low-income women.
+As a successful scholar, Dr. Lawson’s interests include advanced nursing education and improving cardiovascular disease risk factors in overweight and obese, low-income women.
 She has received funding from extramural and intramural sources and has disseminated her work in various professional nursing journals.
 She has also presented her scholarly work at local, regional, state, national, and international conferences.

 Dr. Lawson is dual certified as an adult and acute care nurse practitioner.
 She has maintained a successful clinical practice as a nurse practitioner since 2003 and has served as a preceptor to numerous nurse practitioner and medical students.
 Nursing and other professional organizations have recognized Dr. Lawson for her service, leadership, and practice activities.
 She received the American Academy of Nurse Practitioner State Award for Excellence in NP Clinical Practice for Alabama in 2009 and the Nurse Practitioner Alliance of Alabama Outstanding Nurse Practitioner award in 2013.
 Dr. Lawson is currently the President of the Nurse Practitioner Alliance of Alabama and serves on the Alabama Board of Nursing CRNP Advanced Practice Advisory Council.
 In 2018, Dr. Lawson was inducted as a Fellow of the American Association of Nurse Practitioners for her outstanding contributions to education and clinical practice.